signalogic/SigSRF_SDK/pktlib_readme.md

       &nbsp;<br>
     where link_type is one of the LINKTYPE_XXX definitions below, file_type is one of the PCAP_TYPE_XXX definitions below, and link_layer_length is the length (in bytes) of link related information preceding the pcap record (typically ranging from 0 to 14).

-When the DS_OPEN_PCAP_READ flag is given, the full return value should be saved and then supplied as the link_layer_info param in DSReadPcap() and DSFilterPacket().
+When DS_OPEN_PCAP_READ flag is in effect, the full return value should be saved and then supplied as the link_layer_info param in DSReadPcap() and DSFilterPacket().

 A return value < 0 indicates an error.